paulm17/raikou/README.md

 - [x] Tree-shaking for client build
 - [x] Replace the context provider that components use for state, with the tailwind theme
-- [x] Replace Mantine ColorScheme code with Next-Themes
+- [x] Replace Raikou ColorScheme code with Next-Themes
 - [ ] Upgrade tailwind to the new release supporting LightningCSS
 - [ ] With the new tailwind release, migrate the postcss script to a LightningCSS transformer.
 Investigate a Rust port.